 - Broken blower: A defective motor or unbalanced fan could halt airflow over the evaporator coil.

-When your AC freezes up, get in touch with the NATE-certified specialists at Finch Air Conditioning & Heating to take care of the situation.
+When your AC freezes up, get in touch with the ACE-certified specialists at Finch Air Conditioning & Heating to take care of the situation.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things working again quickly.
 Contact us at 281-407-9478 to schedule air conditioning repair in La Porte with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.